jlguo9/Analyzing-Iowa-Liquor-Sales-Data/docs/project_report.md

     Check More Details here: [README.md](https://pages.github.sfu.ca/sna101/3_datamen_CMPT_732_project/src/Q2_RFM_Cluster#result)

-- Problem 3: Describe and Classify the store using RFM model
+- Problem 3: Optimizing Profit

     For the period (30/07/2022 - 30/10/2022), We found that Products like "HA last drop Scotch" and "Remy Martin  Louis" can give profit upto **USD 1000** per bottle. selling just 100s of these bottles can give profit of atleast **USD 100,000** in just 3 months.